Comparisons

 Frequently Asked Questions

 Medical Disclaimer: This article is for educational purposes only and is not a substitute for professional medical advice.
-Information about retatrutide is based on clinical trial data that has not yet received FDA approval.
-Treatment decisions should be made in consultation with a licensed healthcare provider who can evaluate your individual health needs.
+Retatrutide data is from Phase 2 clinical trials and has not received FDA approval.
+Weight loss percentages cited are averages from clinical trials and individual results vary.
+Consult a licensed healthcare provider before starting any weight loss medication.

 Get Started Today